-1. The drag of a typical present-day transport airplane may be seriously increased at high speeds owing to the formation of compression shocks on the radialengine cowlings at Mach numbers as low as 0.47 and on parts of the wing and partly protruding landing wheels at a Mach number of 0.54.
-The corresponding flight speeds at 15,000 feet (5° F) are 340 and 390 miles per hour.
+1. The drag of a typical present-day transport airplane may be seriously increased at high speeds owing to the formation of compression shocks on the radial-engine cowlings at Mach numbers as low as 0.47 and on parts of the wing and partly protruding landing wheels at a Mach number of 0.54.
+The corresponding flight speeds at 15,000 feet $(5^{\circ} F)$ are 340 miles per hour and 390 miles per hour.
 The estimated interference effect of the slipstream of a conventional tractor propeller might reduce these values by a Mach number of 0.03 or about 22 miles per hour.